pkp/learning-ojs/en/review.md

 You can revise any of the prepared text.

-Further down the form, you will also see additional details to be sent to the Reviewer, including the title and abstract, important dates, and a link to the files to be reviewed.
+Further down the form, you will see the additional details that are sent to the Reviewer including title, abstract, important dates, and a link to the files to be reviewed.

 ![](learning-ojs-3-ed-rev-add-4.png)

-Hit the **Add Reviewer** button to send the message and assign the reviewer.
+Hit the **Add Reviewer** button to send the message and assign the Reviewer.

 Back on the Review Stage, we can see the Reviewer is now listed.